-LRPAP1-autoantibodies are MIPI-independent markers for superior FFS and OS in mantle cell lymphoma treated with immunochemotherapy.
+LRPAP1-autoantibodies are MIPI-independent markers for superior FFS and OS in MCL treated with immunochemotherapy.